-CONSTITUTION

 Article I. Name

 The name of this organization shall be: San Diego Miramar College Academic Senate.
 For the purpose of this document, references to the “Senate” or to the “Academic Senate” shall mean the San Diego Miramar College Academic Senate.